xdmushui/partner-center-sdk/develop/get-customer-agreement-metadata.md

 # Get agreement metadata for the Microsoft Customer Agreement

+**Applies to**: Microsoft Public Cloud

 Agreement metadata for Microsoft Customer Agreement is currently supported by Partner Center only in the *Microsoft public cloud*.
-It doesn't apply to:

-- Partner Center operated by 21Vianet
-- Partner Center for Microsoft Cloud Germany
-- Partner Center for Microsoft Cloud for US Government
+**Does not apply to**: Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud for US Government

 You must retrieve the agreement metadata for the Microsoft Customer Agreement before you can: